labnams/IC50evaluation/README.md

 # ResNetIC50
-a ResNet model for drug response prediction, using cell viability inhibitory concentrations (IC50 values)
+A ResNet model for drug response prediction, using cell viability inhibitory concentrations (IC50 values)

 # Usage
 - Jupyter notebook files of python coding for each scenarios are stored in Model_generation_validation